mcnewton/edusetup/readme.txt

+Windows installer to configure eduroam

+Matthew Newton
-University of Leicester - Windows setup for eduroam
+University of Leicester

-This installer does the following...

 On installation:

-Puts a new wireless profile in the Program Files\Eduroam directory.
+ * Puts a new wireless profile in the Program Files\Edusetup directory.
-Removes any wireless profile named 'eduroam' using netsh.
+ * Removes any wireless profile named 'eduroam'.
-Removes any wireless named 'uol' using netsh.
+ * Optionally removes another wireless profile.

-Installs the new 'eduroam' wireless profile using netsh.
+ * Installs the new 'eduroam' wireless profile.

-Installs the University of Leicester root certificate in the computer root certificate store.
+ * Installs the root certificate in the computer root certificate store.

 On removal:

-Removes the University of Leicester root certificate.
+ * Removes the root certificate.
-Removes the wireless profile named 'eduroam' using netsh.
+ * Removes the wireless profile named 'eduroam'.